Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Introduction

-The challenge not only resides in the integration of constellation design and transfer aspects of the reconfiguration problem but also in the solution approach.
-A solution method that is computationally efficient and yields high-quality solutions is most desirable, especially for mission scenarios that call for rapid system response.
-How we formulate the design-transfer model dictates its mathematical property and the pool of applicable solution algorithms, and hence the time complexity in retrieving solutions.
-Several satellite constellation reconfiguration studies have been investigated encompassing both the constellation design and the constellation transfer in various problem settings \cite{ferringer2009many,chen2015reconfiguration,paek2019optimization,he2020reconfigurable,zhu2010satellite}.
-While this stream of research demonstrated the value of concurrent optimization, their mathematical problem formulations were generally nonlinear and often employed meta-heuristic algorithms.
-Although meta-heuristic algorithms can be efficient in obtaining high-quality solutions, they can be computationally expensive for highly-constrained problems and cannot certify the optimality (or the optimality gap) of the obtained solutions.
-Therefore, the principal challenge we face in this work is the entire streamline of mathematical modeling and optimization that stems from the formulation of the constellation design problem to the integration of constellation design and transfer aspects and the development of a solution method.
+The challenge in solving the satellite constellation reconfiguration problem lies not only in integrating design and transfer aspects but also in devising a solution approach that is computationally efficient and yields high-quality solutions, particularly for mission scenarios that require a rapid system response.
+The way we formulate the integrated design-transfer model determines its mathematical properties and the pool of applicable solution algorithms, which in turn affects the time complexity of retrieving solutions.
+Several satellite constellation reconfiguration studies have been conducted, covering both constellation design and transfer in various problem settings \cite{ferringer2009many,chen2015reconfiguration,paek2019optimization,he2020reconfigurable,zhu2010satellite}.
+These studies have demonstrated the value of concurrent optimization, but their mathematical problem formulations are generally nonlinear and often employ meta-heuristic algorithms.
+While these algorithms can be efficient in obtaining high-quality solutions, they can be computationally expensive for highly-constrained problems and cannot certify the optimality (or the optimality gap) of the obtained solutions.
+Therefore, the principal challenge we face in this work involves streamlining the entire pipeline, from formulating the constellation design problem to integrating constellation design and transfer aspects and developing a computationally-efficient solution method.